m-altieri/DNS-GT/README.md

 ### 1. Get the Data

 - Download the raw DNS traffic dataset (TI-2016) from https://ieee-dataport.org/documents/ti-2016-dns-dataset or //DATASET_URL// and save it in `<DATA_PATH>`.

 It should contain 10 folders: Day0, Day1, Day2, Day3, Day4, Day5, Day6, Day7, Day8 and Day9, for a total of 240 pcap files.
 The total size of the dataset should be around 113 GiB.

 - The blacklists can be downloaded from `https://firebog.net`.

-To replicate our experiments: download all lists except the ones that have a strikethrough.
+To replicate our experiments: download all lists except the ones that have a ~~strikethrough~~.
 Then, create a folder named `blacklists`, with 5 subfolders `advertising`, `malicious`, `other`, `suspicious` and `tracking`.
 Each of these subfolders has in turn two subfolders `good` and `ok`.
 Place in each category the respective lists as downloaded from the provided URL, placing the checkmarked ones in green into `good` and the others into `ok`.

 ### 2. Get the Code